nahkampf/php-keypress-windows/README.md

 We rely on an EXE file called `keypress.exe` that does one simple thing: wait for keyboard input, and output a json blob of the key data once a key was pressed.
 This file can then be called using `shell_exec()` in php to give a completely transparent "keypress detector".
 The caveat here is of course that you need to have permissions to exec files in your environment.

 ### Due dilligence
-You should probably make a habit of not downloading and running random executables in your environment without some due dilligence, but a precompiled executable *is* included here for ease of use.
+You should probably make a habit of not downloading and running random executables in your environment without some due dilligence, but a precompiled executable *is* included here (`keypress.zip` that contains `keypress.exe`) for ease of use.
 But don't trust me; instead look at the code here and build your own:

 ### How to build
 1. `node --experimental-sea-config sea-config.json`